 The 70-20-10 framework provides a practical and comprehensive approach to development.
 According to this framework, leader development occurs through a combination of work experiences (70%), feedback and relationships (20%), and formal training (10%).
 In the following pages, we provide suggestions for leader development organized around these strategies.
 These suggestions are not meant to be an exhaustive list of things to do, but a guide to help you think about different ways to grow and develop at work and in your professional life as a leader.

-Work Experiences Learning on the job Stretch Assignments Cross-functional teams Special projects Community Involvement
+Stretch Assignments Cross-functional teams Special projects Community Involvement

 Feedback and Relationships Performance and Career discussions Networking Mentoring Coaching